mediaexplorer74/duckstation/README.md

 # DuckStation

-An attempt to port DuckStation on over UWP (Win 10, SDK 19041)
+An attempt to convert the original (DuckStation) over to UWP (Win 10, SDK 19041)

 ## Screenshots